 Case study analysis of business and economic crimes, including cybercrime, criminal liability of business entities, management and employees, investigation and prosecution.

-ECM 623 Advanced Fraud Investigation and Analysis (3 Credits)
+FCM 623 Advanced Fraud Investigation and Analysis (3 Credits)

 Types of criminal fraud, methods used to detect and analyze occurrence of fraud, techniques of fraud investigation, interviewing and interrogation, file and case management, interaction with external investigation, regulations, and law enforcement.

-ECM 632 Information and Communication Security (3 Credits)
+FCM 632 Information and Communication Security (3 Credits)

 Issues and concepts related to the protection of information and information systems.
 Threats and vulnerabilities to internal and external modes of communication.
 Securing communications, information systems and computer technology.
 Legal, ethical and privacy issues related to information security.